The Best Yoga Exercises for the Knees

 - Tadasana: ‘Tada’ meaning Tree, defines the very basics of this asana.
 Just like a tree stays upright all during its lifespan, this pose helps to retain the right posture and fixation of the knees.

-- Stand straight with your big toe slightly touching and heels slight apart.
+- Stand straight with your big toe slightly touching and heels slightly apart.

 - Raise your knee caps and slowly push your inner ankles up while you inhale.

-- Strengthen your inner thigh muscles as your ankles move up and your body balancing on the toes.
+- Strengthen your inner thigh muscles as your ankles move up and your body balances on the toes.

 - Focus on a single point on a wall to maintain balance.

 - Sukhasana: Also known as the Easy Pose is a very popular form of sitting on the floor with legs crossed.
-Yoga school in Rishikesh encourage people to sit on the floor during meditation, as this pose lengthens your spine, makes you grounded and provides inner peace.
+Yoga school in Rishikesh encourages people to sit on the floor during meditation, as this pose lengthens your spine, makes you grounded, and provides inner peace.
 It may sound effortless, but this pose helps get rid of chronic knee and hip injuries.

 - Sit on the floor, placing your buttocks first.

 - Slowly cross your legs, in such a way that your foot seats below the opposite knee.